github-linguist/linguist/docs/Design.md

 # How Linguist Works

 Linguist uses the list of known [`languages.yml`] as well as a <br>
-number of methods to try to determine a file's language or <br>
+number of methods to try to determine a file's language or a <br>
-a repository's breakdown graph.
+repository's breakdown graph.

 <br>

 ## Files

-Linguist starts by going through all files in a repository <br>
+Linguist starts by going through all files in a repository, excluding <br>
-and excluding the following, while taking into account <br>
+the following types and taking into account any **[Overrides]**.
-any **[Overrides]**.

 -   **[Generated Code]**